neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

-## ScriptManager.RegisterStartupScript and behavior of the last argument addScriptTags

 This post is about registering startup script in the ASP.NET WebForms inside `UpdatePanel`.
 The method we used `ScriptManager.RegisterStartupScript` takes 5 arguments, four of them are quite obvious.
 From the documentation:

 ```C#